mfoxworthy/netify-conntrack-mwan3/README.md

 # Required Packages - OpenWRT

-opkg install conntrack ipset lua luaposix
+opkg install conntrack ipset lua mwan3 netify

+The netify plugin is also required but not found on public repos.

+To execute, go to the download directory and type: lua netify-conntrack-mwan3.lua